bxparks/AceRoutine/README.md

 ### Delay

-`COROUTINE_DELAY(millis)` delays the return of control until `millis` milliseconds has elapsed.
-The argument is a `uint16_t`, a 16-bit unsigned integer, which saves 4 bytes on each instance of `Coroutine`.
-However, the drawback is that the largest value is 65534 (not 65535 due to an edge-case) milliseconds.
+`COROUTINE_DELAY(millis)` delays the return of control until `millis` milliseconds have elapsed.
+The `millis` argument is a `uint16_t`, a 16-bit unsigned integer, which saves 4 bytes on each instance of `Coroutine`.
+However, the actual maximum delay is limited to 32767 milliseconds to avoid overflow situations if the other coroutines in the system take to much time for their work before returning control to the waiting coroutine.
+With this limit, the other coroutines have as much as 32767 milliseconds to complete their work, which should be more than enough time for any conceivable situation.
+In practice, coroutines should complete their work within several milliseconds and yield control to the other coroutines as soon as possible.

 To delay for longer, an explicit loop can be used.
 For example, to delay for 1000 seconds, we can do this: